Emmennater/Semantic-Reasoner/README.md

 # Semantic Reasoner
 Checks if statements are true, false, or inconclusive.
-After you click execute some results will show up.
+After you click execute, any results or errors will show up.
 - Gray means the statement <b>inconclusive</b>.
 - Red means the statement is <b>contradictory</b>.
 - Green means the statement is <b> proven</b>.